Building Dynamic Community Partnerships to Support Our Schools

 Health and Wellbeing

 PEF is committed to supporting the health and fitness of all our PUSD students.
-We bolster access to healthy living resources by supporting four Healthy Start Family and Community Centers, and we partner with Pasadena Community Gardens Conservancy to teach healthy living through nine edible school-community gardens, a master gardener, and farm to table programs, and support Muir Ranch, a 3.5-acre biodynamic urban teaching farm and teen jobs program at John Muir High School.
+We bolster access to healthy living resources by supporting District health programs, and we partner with Pasadena Community Gardens Conservancy to teach healthy living through nine edible school-community gardens, a master gardener, and farm to table programs, and support Muir Ranch, a biodynamic outdoor teaching lab at John Muir High School.
 We help fund an asthma nurse to monitor all students with asthma, and we are invested in helping our middle and high schools build their athletic programs and facilities, including the recent renovation of the Muir baseball field.

 Through active community engagement campaigns, activities, events, and initiatives PEF builds dynamic community connections to support the public schools of Pasadena, Altadena, and Sierra Madre.
 Our Principal for a Day program has seeded many partnerships and projects such as the restoration of an historic mural at McKinley, and helps increase the visibility of the myriad wonderful programs happening in our schools to the community at large.
 The nationally recognized Realtor Initiative provides opportunities for realtors to learn more and get further connected to our schools.
 We welcome other Community Ambassadors to help us spread the word.